PierreGrognet/ChIPseq_Workshop/LibPrep.md

 	- 5 min   @ 72°C
 	- hold 4°C

-The number of cycles depends on the starting quantity.
+	>The number of cycles depends on the starting quantity.

-	- If starting with 5ng, do 12 cycles
+	>- If starting with 5ng, do 12 cycles
 	- If starting with 10ng, do 11 cycles
 	- If starting with 20ng, do 10 cycles
 	- If starting with 50ng, do 8 cycles